 This might involve offering customers unique offers based on their past purchases, incentivising follow-up purchases with targeted discounts, and anything else that essentially meets customers wherever they are in their relationship with your brand.

-From the customer service perspective, it might mean that agents—or customer self-service solutions—can track the full history of a service request or access a customer’s profile, to check on past purchases and other useful information, to ensure that the interaction is as quick and painless as possible, ultimately leaving the customer with a positive resolution.
+From the customer service perspective, it might mean that agents—or customer self-service solutions—can track the full history of a service request or access a customer’s profile, to check on past purchases and other useful information, to ensure that the customer support is as quick and painless as possible, ultimately leaving the customer with a positive experience.

 3. Weave in customer self-service solutions

 Customers like being autonomous in their interactions with brands.
-If they need information or help, they’d much rather attempt to resolve their issues themselves first before having to reach out to customer service—either via phone, email, or live chat—for further support.
+Depending on customer needs, they’d much rather attempt to resolve their issues themselves first before having to reach out to customer service—either via phone, email, or live chat—for further support.

-Automated customer service chatbots and dynamic FAQs, for example, can help customers answer up to 70% of their (most frequently asked) questions quickly and easily.
-This has the added benefit of reducing the number of requests into customer service, which then gives customer service agents the space and time to focus on more complex customer issues.
+Automated customer service chatbots and dynamic FAQs, for example, can help customers answer up to 70% on their (most frequently asked) questions quickly and easily.
+This has the added benefit of reducing the number of requests into customer service management, which then gives customer service agents the space and time to focus on their CX strategy and more complex customer issues.

 4. Support customers proactively

 Many companies today realise the importance of customer experience—and know they are competing for their customers’ love and attention on the basis of customer experience alone.
-So, it should come as no surprise that great examples of customer experience in action are not few and far between these days.
-Here are just a few of our favorites:
+So, it should come as no surprise that examples of superior customer experience in action and net promoter score are not few and far between these days.
+Here are just a few of our favourites:

 Ikea is a clever example of how a business can turn a potential pain point into a winning customer experience.
 Knowing just how sprawling many Ikea stores are, sometimes requiring shoppers to dedicate a few hours just to get through it all, they’ve been (just to name a few):